Phillip Killicoat, Eva Puzio & Randy Stringer – School of Economics and Centre for International Economic Studies, University of Adelaide

 b) Trees provide “white noise,” the noise of the leaves and branches in the wind and associated natural sounds, that masks other man-caused sounds.

 Source: Kim D. Coder Identified Benefits of Community Trees and Forests, The University Of Georgia Cooperative Extension Service, Forest Resources Unit Publication, For96-39, University of Georgia, 1996.

 Calculating the gross benefits of Adelaide’s street trees

 Quantifying the exact net value of Adelaide’s street trees is beyond the scope of this paper.
-Instead the aim here to provide an overview of the kinds of benefits and costs that should be considered and estimates, especially for some of the benefits.
+Instead, the aim here is to provide an overview of the kinds of benefits and costs that should be considered and estimated, especially for some of the benefits.
 The costs of street tree management will vary by council, so the responsible officials are best placed to quantify the costs per tree.

 The core benefits street trees provide can be captured as follows:

 - B = street tree annual benefits

 - E = annual price of energy savings (cooling and heating);

 - Q = annual price of air quality improvement( pollutant uptake and avoided power plant emissions);